jc-link/house-todo/README.md

 # house-todo
-A microservice to manage tasks from a house
+An API to manage tasks from a house